 - Lemon zest - This recipe requires 1 large lemon or 2 small ones.
 The lemon juice is used for the curd topping and the lemon zest provides majority of the wonderful lemon flavour in the cake batter itself.

-- Pure vanilla extract - vanilla will elevate and complement the lemon flavour.
+- Pure vanilla extract - vanilla will elevate and complement the lemon flavor.
 I like this Madagascar Bourbon Vanilla extract.

 - Cream cheese - the topping is more of a whipped cream cheese as opposed to a sweet cream cheese frosting.
 It is so creamy and delicious - you MUST try it!
 Make sure the cream cheese is completely blended with the sugar smoothly with no lumps before adding the cream.